 - Do not use this product in the environment where corrosive gas, such as ammonia and sulfurous acid gas, are generated.
-It may cause malfunction. - Do not install in the area that cause salt damages.
+It may cause malfunction. - > Do not install in the area that cause salt damages.
 It may cause malfunction by paint peeling off or corrosion.
 When installing in the area with risk of salt damages, make sure to take following measures: - 1.
 Wrap the connector with self-fusing tape - 2.
 Change the fixing screw to bolt screw made of aluminum - 3.
 Run the cables in a plastic or metal pipe treated with salt-resistant paint such as molten zinc plating - 4.
 Periodically clean. - Do not use this instrument in the vacuum environment. - For proper grounding use the original cable provided.

-- If the cable and sensor are in risk for getting damaged by birds and small animals, protect the cable and the sensor by using:
+- If the cable and main unit are in risk for getting damaged by birds and small animals, protect the cable and the main unit by using:

 - 1. Reflective tape

 - 2. Repellent

 - 3. Cable duct

 - 4. Installing bird-spike

-- When using the configurable 0-1V output from MS-60S, please use a precision shunt resistor 100Ω .
+- When using the configurable 0 to 1V output from MS-80S, please use a precision resistor 100Ω.
 The settings can be changed with the 485 / USB conversion cable and dedicated software.

-2. Handling
+Handling

 - ➤ Be careful when handling instruments with glass domes.
-Strong impact to this part may damage the glass and may cause injuries by broken glass parts. - When carrying any MS-60 model with the sun screen attached, always hold the instrument from the bottom.
-Holding only the sun screen part may lead to dropping the sensor as it comes off from the sun screen.
+Strong impact to this part may damage the glass and may cause injuries by broken glass parts. - When carrying any MS-80 model with the sun screen attached, always hold the instrument from the bottom.
+Holding only the sun screen part may lead to dropping the sensor as it comes off from the sun screen. - For voltmeters, data loggers, etc. to be measured by connecting to MS-80, MS-80U, use a product with an input resistance of 100MΩ or more.

-3. Signal Cable [MS-60S]
+3. Signal Cable [MS-80S]

 - Make sure to ground the signal cable.
-When grounding is insufficient, it may cause not only measurement error due to noise, but also cause electric shock and leakage accidents or damage to the electronics. - Check the voltage and types of specified power supply before connecting this instrument.
-When improper power supply is connected, it may cause malfunction and/or accident. - > Use this instrument with 0.5A fuse connected to the power supply line in series.
+When grounding is insufficient, it may cause not only measurement error due to noise, but also cause electric shock and leakage accidents. - Check the voltage and types of specified power supply before connecting this instrument.
+When improper power supply is connected, it may cause malfunction and/or accident. - Use this instrument with 0.5A fuse connected to the power supply line in series.
 Without connecting the fuse, it has risks of generating heat and fire due to large-current flowing by the power supply when internal damage of the electronics occurs.

-4. About RS-485 Modbus connection [MS-60S]
+4. About RS-485 Modbus connection [MS-80S]

-- > This product supports communication through the RS-485 Modbus RTU protocol. - > It is recommended to use the optional EKO converter cable when connecting MS-60S to a PC. - Depending on the USB-RS485 converter type, an additional termination resistor (120 Ω) and/or pull-up/pull-down resistor (680 Ω) may be required for proper communication. - When connecting to a RS-485 (Modbus) master peripheral device, an additional termination resistor (120Ω) and/or pull-up/pull-down resistor (680Ω) may be required for proper communication.
+- This product supports communication through the RS-485 Modbus RTU. - It is recommended to use the optional EKO converter cable when connecting MS-80S to a PC. - Depending on the USB-RS485 converter type, an additional termination resistor (120 Ω) and/or pull-up/pull-down resistor (680 Ω) is required for proper communication. - When connecting to a RS-485 (Modbus) master peripheral device, an additional termination resistor (120Ω) and/or pull-up/pull-down resistor (680Ω) is required for proper communication.